HUMR4504 – Human Rights in Practice

 Schedule, syllabus and examination date

-With many graduates from the programme Theory and Practice of Human Rights (master's two years) seeking to work in the human rights field, and some also looking to an academic career, exposure both to the theory and the daily mechanics of ‘human rights practice’ is beneficial in a double sense:
+With many graduates from the programme Theory and Practice of Human Rights (master's two years) seeking to work in the human rights field, exposure to the daily mechanics of ‘human rights practice’ is beneficial through student-led active learning:

-- to develop critical thinking, insight and understanding of human rights practice;
+- to develop critical thinking, insight and ‘hands on’ understanding by doing human rights practice;

-- to develop practical employment-related skills and hands-on experience of practice.
+- after the semester: an internship will further develop practical employment-related skills and hands-on experience of practice.

 - Good knowledge of key issues in human rights practice.

 - Good knowledge of how and why selected human rights are implemented and applied in practice.

 - Good knowledge of the ethical issues and challenges that arise in human rights practice.